 First and most importantly, when others around you are making you feel like you don’t have the right to grieve the loss of your friend in the way or time that you need, remember that you absolutely deserve the space to grieve.
 Work probably won’t give you bereavement leave, others may not acknowledge the depth of your relationship, but it is important you remember that you have every right to the grief and devastation you feel.

 Something that can help with that is connecting with others who have lost friends.
-This can be tough because often support groups are for the loss of a spouse, parent or child and, even if it is a general support group, you find it is filled with people who have lost a family member, not a friend.
+This can be tough because often support groups are for the loss of a spouse, parent or child.
+Even if it is a general support group, you find it is filled with people who have lost a family member, not a friend.

-Calling/Googling around and looking for a group geared toward the loss of a friend can be helpful.
-If you can’t find that in your area, many times local hospices and grief centers are willing to place people in groups with individuals with shared experiences when possible.
-Talk to your local grief center or hospice and see if they may offer a group that would be a good fit for you.
+Look for a local support group on the death of a best friend.
+Many local hospices and grief centers are willing to place people in groups with individuals with shared experiences.
+So, talk to your local grief center or hospice and see if they may offer a group that would be a good fit for you.

 Lastly, look at music.
-I know, this seems like a big shifting of gears, but as I was thinking about friendship and the nature of friendship, it got me thinking about music.
-Though many parts of society don’t validate and talk about the loss of a friend, musicians seem to be the exception to that rule.
+I know, this seems like a big shifting of gears.
+But as I was thinking about friendship and the nature of friendship, it got me thinking about music.
+Though many parts of society don’t validate and talk about the loss of a friend, musicians seem to be the exception.
 There are a lot of amazing songs about losing a friend that get at the depth of those relationships and the devastation of the losses.

 A classic . . .
-James Taylor’s Fire and Rain, written about the death of his friend Suzanne Schnerr, as well as about some of his own struggles with addiction.
+James Taylor’s Fire and Rain, written about the death of his friend Suzanne Schnerr.
+It also draws from some of his own struggles with addiction.

 Another favorite that I am sure I have shared before, Elephant by Jason Isbell.
-In an interview on NPR Isbell explained that this song wasn’t about losing one friend, but about several friends from his local bar who he lost in the years he was struggling with alcoholism.
+In an interview on NPR Isbell explained that this song wasn’t about losing one particular friend.
+Rather, it is about several different “bar friends” who died.

 Buy print grief resources here